glytching/junit-extensions/readme.md

 There have been discussions amongst the JUnit community (see [this](https://github.com/junit-team/junit5/issues/169) and [this](https://github.com/junit-team/junit5-samples/issues/4)) about providing official [JUnit Jupiter Extensions](http://junit.org/junit5/docs/current/user-guide/#extensions) for the more popular [JUnit4 Rules](https://github.com/junit-team/junit4/wiki/Rules).
 The upshot of these discussions seems to be enabling [limited support for JUnit4 rules on JUnit5](http://junit.org/junit5/docs/snapshot/user-guide/#migrating-from-junit4-rule-support).

-In a bid to fill a gap, this library provides the following extensions.
-These may prove useful until the suite of extensions provided by JUnit grows (or, in case it does not grow).
+In a bid to fill a gap, this library provides implementations of some extensions which may prove useful until the suite of extensions provided by JUnit grows (or, in case it does not grow).

+Detailed usage instructions for each of the extensions is available in [the docs](https://glytching.github.io/junit-extensions/) but briefly ...

 ###### ExpectedExceptionExtension